MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/client-driven-paging.md

 ## Drawbacks

-Paging based on `$top` and `$skip` has a number of drawbacks that may make unsuitable in some scenarios.
+Paging based on `$top` and `$skip` has a few drawbacks that may make it unsuitable in some scenarios.

 This approach is sensitive to changes in that data source which may lead the page contents to be unstable.
 To illustrate this, let's assume we have a data source with the following 5 items and we want to fetch 2 items per page:
 ```json